National Bank of New Zealand

 The National Bank of New Zealand Limited (NBNZ), often referred to as The National Bank, was one of New Zealand's largest banks.
 Throughout much of its history, the National Bank provided commercial banking services to mainly major industrial and rural as well as some personal customers.

-UK-based Lloyds Bank became the sole owner of the bank in 1966 and National Bank adopted the Lloyds Bank black horse as its logo.
-Lloyds TSB, as it then was, sold the bank to Australian ANZ Bank in 2003, at which time it became part of ANZ National Bank Limited, the New Zealand subsidiary of Australia and New Zealand Banking Group but for customers retained a separate corporate identity until rebranding as ANZ began in September 2012.
-ANZ announced they would adopt National's technology system and the majority of its products.
+In 1966, Lloyds Bank became the sole owner.
+In 2003 Lloyds sold the bank to the Australia & New Zealand Banking Group.
+The brand was retired in September 2012.

-The National Bank ceased to exist when it was subsumed into ANZ Bank New Zealand in 2012.

 History

 The successful flotation of the National Bank of New Zealand in London was announced in October 1872.
 It was to be a New Zealand bank and would begin by buying and expanding the operations of Dunedin's Bank of Otago.
 The new bank had been incorporated in London by a group of people including a number of high-profile former New Zealand residents, among them former Governor Thomas Gore Browne, former Speaker Charles Clifford and former Wellington Provincial Superintendent Isaac Featherston.
 Another board member was Edward Brodie Hoare of Barnetts, Hoares, Hanbury and Lloyd, Bankers.

 From the first New Zealand operations were managed from Dunedin.
 Adam Burnes was inspector and general manager.
 The first branch away from Dunedin opened in Wellington in March 1873 with Alexander Kerr as its first manager.
 Although "harmonised" it did not technically acquire the 13 branches of the Bank of Otago until 1 July 1873.
 Branches were also opened in 1873 in Auckland and Hamilton and Christchurch.
 The National Bank of New Zealand (Ltd) Act gave it the right to issue banknotes redeemable (in specie or gold).
 Though the bank was technically domiciled in London (which provided certain advantages) the major portion of its shareholders were New Zealand resident or associated.
 In 1894 its headquarters were moved from Dunedin to Wellington.

 Lloyds Bank acquired a small interest in The National Bank in 1919.
 There was a steady substantial drain of New Zealand shareholdings to the National Bank of New Zealand overseas share register throughout the 1950s and early 1960s This situation continued until 1966, when Lloyds Bank purchased The National Bank outright.
-In 1967 National Bank and the Bank of New Zealand established joint data processing services operated by Databank Systems Limited.
+In 1967 National Bank and the Bank of New Zealand established joint data processing services operated by Databank Systems.
 The other trading banks joined the now proven computer system and ownership of Databank the following year.